-To provide users with the most complete and up-to-date information about places, Google displays local listings (including business listings) on Google Search and Google Maps, as well as third-party websites and applications via APIs such as those on the Google Maps Platform.
-Google may also use local listing information to generate insights and leads for enterprise customers.
+To provide users with the most complete and up-to-date information about places, Google displays profiles (including business profiles) on Google Search and Google Maps, as well as third-party websites and applications via APIs such as those on the Google Maps Platform.
+Google may also use profile information to generate insights and leads for enterprise customers.

 Information on your Business Profile

 For example, if customers search for a restaurant you manage, they can find information you’ve added, such as when you’re open and where you’re located.
 They also might get information you haven’t added, such as a link to your menu or photos customers have uploaded of meals they’ve enjoyed.
 The combination of information provided by you and other sources lets customers make informed decisions about your location.
 Users may also find personalized recommendations and matches based on their preferences.

 Information in profiles is compiled from a variety of sources:

 - Publicly-available information, such as crawled web content (e.g., information from a business’ official website)

 - Users who contribute factual information (such as addresses and phone numbers), and content (such as photos and reviews), including business owners who claim profiles through Google Business Profile

 - Information based on Google’s interactions with a local place or business